 Why Your HVAC System Isn’t Working As Well As It Should

 Every room has vents (or registers).
-They are located on the ceiling, walls or floors.
-If you can, keep them open to ensure air is flowing properly throughout your home.
+They are situated on the ceiling, walls or floors.
+It is recommended to keep them open to allow the proper circulation of air throughout your home.

 Thermostat

-The thermostat is a crucial part of your HVAC system.
-It regulates the temperature of your home by turning on and shutting off the compressor and fan to achieve a set temperature.
-It also turns on the exchanger to pull fresh air from outside your home and then vent stale air through your ductwork.
+The thermostat is an important part of your HVAC system.
+It regulates your home’s temperature by switching off and on the compressor and fan until they reach a set temperature, and it also switches on the air exchanger to help bring fresh air from outside into your home, while venting old, indoor air out through your ductwork.

-The majority of thermostats are digital.
-However, older models do exist.
-Digital thermostats are controlled by a thermistor.
-The device is made of metals that change resistance as temperature changes.
-The thermistor is linked to a microcontroller that converts the changing resistance into a temperature reading.
-Thermostats are available in variety of styles that include programmable and smart thermostats that let you track your home’s energy usage and make adjustments.
+The majority of thermostats are digital although older models do exist.
+Digital thermostats are controlled by the thermistor.
+This device has metals which change resistance as temperature changes.
+The thermistor, connected to a controller, converts the resistance change into a temperature.
+Thermostats come in a variety of styles, including programmable and smart thermostats that let you monitor your home energy consumption and make adjustments.

-Thermostats can be positioned on the walls of your home’s interior, usually in rooms that are most frequently used.
-The place of a thermostat within your home could affect its accuracy.
-For example one thermostat placed in direct sunlight may read hotter than the actual room temperature which can cause your system to run too much or not even run at all.
+Thermostats are installed on the walls of your home, typically in rooms that are used the most.
+The position of your thermostat could affect its accuracy.
+A thermostat placed in direct sunlight, for instance it could display more heat than the actual room temperature.
+This can cause your system to run more or less.
 If your thermostat doesn’t work properly, try resetting the device.
-If this doesn’t work contact an AC technician.
+If this doesn’t solve the problem then contact an AC technician.

-If you’re thinking of replacing your thermostat, be sure to check out the various options available, and consider the possibility of a programmable thermostat to save money on your energy bills.
-A thermostat that can be programmed will automatically adjust the temperature of your home according to your schedule, rather than having you manually alter your HVAC system on a regular basis.
-It is also advisable to find out if there’s an energy-efficient model, for instance one that’s ENERGY A STAR-certified or energy-efficient.
+You should consider a programmable thermostat if you are replacing your existing thermostat.
+You can save money on energy bills.
+A thermostat that is programmable will automatically adjust your home’s temperature according to your schedule instead of having you manually manipulate your HVAC system on a daily basis.
+It is also advisable to determine if there’s an efficient model, for instance one that is ENERGY Energy Star certified or energy efficient.

 Condenser

-If your air conditioner isn’t performing as well as it is supposed to one of the most common causes is your condenser.
-The condenser unit is made up of many different parts that need to be working in sync in order for the unit to function.
-If any of these components get damaged or worn out, the entire system could be affected.
-Problems with the condenser include a malfunctioning control board for the condenser or leaks of refrigerant.
+Condensers are usually the cause when your air conditioner isn’t functioning as well as it should.
+The condenser is made up of many different components that must work in harmony for the unit to work.
+The entire system can be affected when any of these components are damaged or worn out.
+Condenser problems include a broken control board for the condenser or leaks of refrigerant.

-The compressor moves the refrigerant through the condenser where a fan blows cooled outside air over the coils.
-This helps the refrigerant to get cool and transform into a liquid state.
-This cooled low-pressure liquid then moves back into the evaporator, where it continues the cooling process.
-The process is repeated until the temperature you want in your home or business is reached.
+The refrigerant gas produced by the compressor is pushed into the condenser where fans blow cool air from outside over the coils.
+This helps the refrigerant cool down and convert back into a liquid state.
+The liquid that is cooled moves back into the evaporator, where it continues the cooling process.
+The process is repeated until it reaches the temperature you want for your home or office.

-To ensure that your condenser runs efficiently, make sure that the area surrounding it is free of debris.
-Leaves, twigs grass and other debris could be sucked into the unit by the condenser fan.
-This can cause clogs that prevent proper operation of the cooling system.
-It is a good idea to keep your trees and shrubs cut back so that they don’t encroach onto the unit.
-This will reduce the chance that berries, branches, or nuts could fall and clog the system.
-Keep your condenser clean to extend the life of your AC system by 1-2 years.
+To ensure that your condenser is operating efficiently, make sure that the area surrounding it is clean of any debris.
+Leaves, twigs, grass, and other debris can be taken into the unit by the condenser’s fan and result in clogs that can hinder the operation of the cooling system.
+It is recommended to keep bushes and trees trimmed so that they don’t cause obstruction on the unit.
+This will reduce the chance that berries, nuts or branches fall into the system and cause clogging.
+Keep your condenser clean to extend the life of your AC by 1-2 years.

 Evaporator

-The evaporator is the part that moves warm air into your home.
-It is made of a set of tubing that is shaped like a U and then set into panels.
-The coils are blowing by air from the blower.
-This is a way of transferring heat from the indoor atmosphere to the refrigerant.
-The liquid refrigerant becomes a gas that is circulated through the cooling system to cool your air.
+The evaporator is used to move warm air around your home.
+It is comprised of a set of tubing that is u-shaped and placed into panels.
+Air from the blower fans is blown through these coils.
+This transfer heat from the indoor air to the refrigerant.
+The refrigerant’s liquid is converted into a gas and circulated throughout the cooling system in order to cool the indoor air.

-The law of thermodynamics states that heat moves from warmer to colder objects.
-If the evaporator is operating correctly, this heat energy moves from the warm air to the refrigerant that is colder.
-This causes the refrigerant to heat up or evaporate into gas.
-During this process, the heat that cannot be measured with a thermometer, known as latent heat is transferred from air to the refrigerant.
+The thermodynamics law states that heat is transferred from colder to hot objects.
+If the evaporator is operating correctly, the energy passes from the warm air to the refrigerant that is colder.
+This causes the refrigerant to boil or evaporate into gas.
+During this process the latent heat (which is not measurable with thermometers) is transferred from air to refrigerant.

-It is important to select an evaporator that is easily cleaned and maintained.
+It is essential to choose an evaporator which can be easily cleaned and maintained.
 It is also recommended to consider the environment in which you work when choosing an evaporator.
-Some evaporators can stand up to harsh conditions, while others are suited to moderate ones.
-Lastly, you will want to make sure your evaporator is covered by a solid guarantee that will safeguard your investment.
+Some evaporators can stand up to harsh conditions, while others work well in moderate ones.
+You will also want to ensure that your evaporator is covered by a warranty that will protect you and your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate the cool or hot air through your home until the temperature you have set is reached.
-The fan can be turned on auto or continuous.
-We suggest keeping the fan on at all times for maximum efficiency and to save money on electricity costs.
-If your system’s fan keeps running We can replace it with a brand new ECM blower motor that is up to 70 percent more efficient than older PSC motors and will pay for itself in savings over the lifetime of the unit.
+The fan in your HVAC system circulates cold or hot air through your home until you reach the temperature setting.
+The fan can be on auto or continuous.
+We recommend keeping the fan running constant for maximum efficiency and to cut down on electricity bills.
+We could replace the fan motor in the event that it is continuously running.
+The new ECM motor is up to 70 percent more efficient than the older PSC motors.
+It is able to pay for itself over the lifetime of the unit.

-If your fan is only running on high, the short circuit or broken relay could be keeping your thermostat from adjusting to the fan.
+If your fan only operates on high, an unbalanced circuit or a broken relay could be keeping your thermostat settings from reaching your fan.

 Filter

-The filter is used to circulate the air in the home before it is heated or cooling.
-It removes impurities, and stops dust and pet dander from entering into the system and contaminating internal components.
-It protects the family from illness spread by airborne pathogens.
-It also ensures the system is operating efficiently.
-A dirty filter can cause the system to work harder, which could cause it to overheat and break down.
+Air flows through the filter, before being heated or cooled before being circulated throughout the home.
+It filters out impurities and stops dust and pet dander out of the system and contaminating internal components.
+It also protects family members from diseases spread by tiny pathogens floating in the air.
+It also ensures that the system functions efficiently.
+A dirty filter makes the system work harder and can cause it to overheat or break down.

-Homeowners need to change their filters on a regular basis.
+Homeowners should change their filters regularly.
 The label will inform them whether they should do it every 30 days or every 90 days.
-A homeowner should consult a HVAC professional if they are unsure about the kind of filter they require.
-A professional can assist them in selecting the best filter for their home based on the climate, how much they run their system, as well as personal factors such as the presence of allergies or smokers within the home.
+If a homeowner isn’t certain what kind of filter they should use, they should consult an HVAC professional.
+A professional can assist them in selecting the right filter for their home based on climate and the amount of time they use their system, as well as personal factors such as the presence of allergies or smokers within the home.

-The filter is usually found in the return air duct, or in certain cases, in the blower compartment of the furnace.
-The return air duct is typically located on the wall, ceiling or floor, or in the storage closets.
-It usually has a large metal grille that covers the filters.
-Ideally, the filter should be easily accessible for homeowners and service technicians to facilitate cleaning and replacement.
+The filter is usually located at the return air duct or in certain cases, in the blower compartment of the furnace.
+The return air duct is typically placed on the ceiling, wall or floor, or in the storage closets.
+It typically has a large grille made of metal that protects the filters.
+Ideally, the filter should be easily accessible for homeowners and service technicians in order to facilitate cleaning and replacement.

-Filters are assessed based on the MERV (Minimum Efficiency Reporting Value) rating, which shows how effective they are in collecting different sizes of particles.
-A filter with a low MERV will be able to take on larger contaminants like pet dander or dust mites but not fine allergens or germs.
-High-MERV filter can capture many kinds of contaminants without affecting the normal flow of air.
+Filters are rated based on their MERV rating (Minimum Effectiveness Reporting Value) which reveals how well they capture different sizes of particles.
+A low-MERV filter is able to remove larger particles such as dust mites and pet dander however it’s not as effective in capturing fine allergens or germs.
+High-MERV filters on the contrary, are able to capture many different contaminants without limiting normal airflow.